datawire/playbook/_playbook/microservices-in-action.md

 ---
 Now we’re ready for the fun part - launching a new microservice to interact with our existing Lobsters monolith application.
 Do the following:

-1. Open up `src/lobsters-popularity/popularity.py`.
-This is our microservice.
-There are a few things to note:
-    * It uses Flask.
-A microservice can be written in any application framework or runtime.
-You don't need anything special here.
-    * It exposes two URLs: / and /health. /health is for processing health checks and / provides the meat of the service by querying the MySQL DB used by the existing monolith for the most popular Lobsters users (as determined by karma points)

-2. In the base deployment of the Microwizard example at <a href="http://127.0.0.1:3000/popular">http://127.0.0.1:3000/popular</a> you'll notice that no users are displayed and the string "NO SERVICES AVAILABLE" is shown.
+1. In the base deployment of the Microwizard example, visit <a href="http://127.0.0.1:3000/popular">http://127.0.0.1:3000/popular</a>.
+You'll notice that no users are displayed and the string "NO SERVICES AVAILABLE" is shown.
 This is because no services are deployed by default.

-3. Let's deploy a service!
+1. Let's deploy a service!
 Leave the popularity.py file as it is for the moment and run the following commands to launch three new lobster-popularity microservices:

     ```
      ./scripts/svrun lobsters-popularity lobpop_v1 UNCOMMITTED_COPY